snipeso/Theta-SD-vs-WM/README.md

 # EEG theta power during tasks and sleep deprivation
-This repository contains all the scripts used for *The Theta Paradox: 4-8 Hz EEG oscillations reflect both sleep deprivation and cognitive control*.
+This repository contains all the scripts used for *The theta paradox: 4-8 Hz EEG oscillations reflect both sleep pressure and cognitive control*.
 This was an investigation in the local changes in EEG theta power caused by sleep deprivation during different tasks.
 The data is available upon request.

-DISCLAIMER: I am a psychologist by training, and did the best I could but this is not "professional" code.
-I prioritized making the scripts work intuitively (for me) over formal formatting correctness.
-Also, I am a PhD student 1 year from graduation, and don't really have time to make perfect documentation.
-If there's something not clear that you really want to know, just write to me.
-This is NOT a toolbox, and is only being published for the sake of transparency.
+DISCLAIMER: This is NOT a toolbox, and is only being published for the sake of transparency.

 ### Quick access
 **Plots**